tewha/tewha.net/_posts/2014/2014-06-09-learn-swift.md

 No, newbie, you don't learn Objective-C. You'll miss it from time to time and you might want to pick it up later, but it won't help you much now.
 And it will color your thinking in a way that might hurt your understanding.

+## ARC, an admittedly imperfect analogy

 Let me rewind a few years.
 Apple introduced Automatic Reference Counting, which let the compiler manage its own memory.
 To this day, people continue to suggest you learn manual release/retain (MRR) before using ARC.
 I used MRR for years, and it really didn't help me learn ARC.
 What helped me was understanding the object graph model, which was actually HIDDEN by MRR.
 I think knowing MRR makes it harder to learn ARC.

 So should you learn MRR?
 No. You should learn the concepts behind good memory management on iOS — something many programmers never learned under MRR — then apply them to ARC.
 MRR is completely unrelated to this.
 Saying MRR helps is like saying **1+1 = cheese**.

 To any MRR people who just read this and are shaking their heads: No, you really don't need to know it.
 You and I know that this chunk of code is slow because it's doing extra retains and releases, but the ARC user might instead know it's because they're assigning a strong reference.
 And the funny thing is that's probably a better way to think of it.

+And none of this is to suggest that's not to say people it isn't helpful to learn MRR.
+MRR offfers a better perspective on some concepts, such as [__autoreleasing, bridge casts, precise lifetime, consumed parameters](https://alpha.app.net/jws/post/32225169).
+But I'm not at all convinced you need to learn MRR *first*, because I think the ARC concepts are *generally* more useful for a 5,000 foot view of what's going on.

+## Swift

 Just looking at it and playing for a few minutes, I think Swift is another great example of this.
 Swift is a teaching language that's probably more useful for day-to-day programming tasks than the language it replaces.
 It's also likely to be more performant than Objective-C, thanks to… well, that's another article. :)